-The required supplementary information provides detailed information regarding the District's proportionate share of the net pension liability and the net OPEB liability/asset of the retirement systems.
+The required supplementary information provides detailed information regarding the District's general fund budgetary information, the District's proportionate share of the net pension liability and the net OPEB liability/asset of the retirement systems.
 It also includes a ten year schedule of the District's contributions to the retirement systems to fund pension and OPEB obligations.